SEARCH

 8Miniature Rock Garden

 Lynne of Sensible Gardening & Living created this miniature garden when her concrete birdbath developed a crack that could not be repaired.
-Visit Lynne here to read the details.
+The link to this site is no longer online.

 9Hypertufa Birdbath